Partial Wasserstein Covering: Partial Wasserstein covering problem

-\paragraph{Quasi-greedy algorithm for the simplex method (\texttt{PW-sensitivity-LP})} When we use the simplex method for partial Wasserstein divergence computation, we employ sensitivity analysis for LP (Section~\ref{sec:prelim:LP}).
+\paragraph{Quasi-greedy algorithm for the simplex method} When we use the simplex method for the partial Wasserstein divergence computation, we employ a sensitivity analysis for LP.
 The dual problem of partial Wasserstein divergence computation is defined as follows.